 Biotic & abiotic factors, climate change and the needs of agriculture and food production change.
 This is why there is an ongoing need to develop new cultivars for (organic) farmers so they can adapt.
 As organic movement, we respect our genetic heritage and planetary biodiversity, so we take a precautionary approach to the changes humanity makes to it.
 In the European Union, organic agriculture is GMO-free by definition, as the use of GMOs is prohibited in the organic production process, according to the current (Regulation 834/2007, Art.
 4), and new organic regulation (Regulation 848/2018, Art.
 5).

 IFOAM Organics Europe…

 - Seeks to safeguard the integrity of genetic resources used in organic;

-- Protects organic from GMO contamination by advocating for clear and thorough standards and regulations maintaining the high EU standards on safety assessments and environmental release;
+- Protects organic from GMO contamination by advocating for clear and thorough standards and regulations maintaining the high EU standards on risk assessments, traceability and labelling;

 - Strengthens organic production by organising and supporting the organic movement’s efforts to develop practical strategies to remain GMO-free;

 - Facilitates the dialogue with the conventional GMO-free sector;

 - Co-organized the GMO-free Europe Event 2022 at the European Parliament;